 This will create the directory linbpq and download linbpq and other needed files into it.
 It will prompt for your callsign and edit the configuration files with your call.

 The LinBPQ Node configuration is held in file bpq32.cfg.
 The installed file sets up the Web Management interface and an RMS client to access the Winlink CMS Servers.
-Even if you are going to use radio links to a CMS is it worth setting up the Telnet link for testing.
-You will need to set your Winlink password for this - find the line CMSPASS=PASSWORD in bpq32.cfg and replace PASSWORD with your Winlink password.
-It would also be wise to change user and password in the USER= line (a few down from CMSPASS) to make your system more secure.
+The system will work as installed, but I suggest you to change the user and password in the USER= line in the Telnet Server section from the default "user" and "password" to make your system more secure.
 You can also set LOCATOR to your Grid Square, if you would like your station to appear on the BPQ32 Node Map.

 The remaining configuration can be done using the Web interface.
 Start linbpq:

 cd linbpq ./linbpq